-Before May 4th, the current regime will apply.
-If a transaction will be closed (i.e. the concentration will be realized) as of or after May 4, 2022, that transaction will be required to be notified in Turkey if one of the following alternative turnover thresholds is met:
+As per the Amendment Communiqué, if a transaction is closed (i.e. the concentration is realised) as of or after 4 May 2022, the transaction will be required to be notified in Turkey if one of the following increased turnover thresholds is met (all currency conversions are based on the Turkish Central Bank's applicable average buying exchange rates for the financial year 2021):

-- (i) The combined aggregate Turkish turnover of all the transaction parties exceeds TL 750 million (approximately EUR 71.9 million or USD 84.9 million) and the Turkish turnover of each of at least two of the transaction parties exceeds TL 250 million (approximately EUR 23.9 million or USD 28.3 million), OR - (ii) The Turkish turnover of the transferred assets or businesses in acquisitions exceeds TL 250 million (approximately EUR 23.9 million or USD 28.3 million) and the worldwide turnover of at least one of the other parties to the transaction exceeds TL 3 billion (approximately EUR 287.9 million or USD 339.7 million) OR the Turkish turnover of any of the parties in mergers exceeds TL 250 million (approximately EUR 23.9 million or USD 28.3 million) and the worldwide turnover of at least one of the other parties to the transaction exceeds TL 3 billion (approximately EUR 287.9 million or USD 339.7 million)
+- a) The aggregate Turkish turnover of the transaction parties exceeding TL 750 million (approximately EUR 71.9 million and USD 84.9 million) and the Turkish turnover of at least two of the transaction parties each exceeding TL 250 million (approximately EUR 23.9 million and USD 28.3 million), OR - b) (i) The Turkish turnover of the transferred assets or businesses in acquisitions exceeding TL 250 million (approximately EUR 23.9 million and USD 28.3 million) and the worldwide turnover of at least one of the other parties to the transaction exceeds TL 3 billion (approximately EUR 287.9 million and USD 339.7 million), or (ii) the Turkish turnover of any of the parties in mergers exceeding TL 250 million (approximately EUR 23.9 million and USD 28.3 million) and the worldwide turnover of at least one of the other parties to the transaction (approximately EUR 23.9 million and USD 28.3 million) and the worldwide turnover of at least one of the other parties to the transaction exceeds TL 3 billion (approximately EUR 287.9 million and USD 28.3 million).